aws-amplify/amplify-backend/README.md

 The Amplify transformer will read in the manifest file from the example directory and create CDK CloudAssembly in cdk.out To deploy, run `npx cdk deploy --app cdk.out --all --require-approval never` (you will also need to specify an AWS profile)

+## AmplifyServiceProvider contract

+package must export two things:

+1. init function that returns an AmplifyServiceProviderFactory
+2. builder function that can be used by customers to configure the resource in the `amplify.ts` file